prageethpasyala/Discovery_Scripts_CSV_Output_V4/README.md

     Execute the script as follows, for example:
     ./run_multi_region.sh

-  To zip output data, cd into the Discovery_Reports folder in root directory and run following command
+  To zip output data, cd into the Discovery_Reports folder in root directory and run
     ``` zip -r discovery_reports.zip . ```